-As discussed previously, assuming a 20 percent adoption rate, the water savings via GMWSD's proposed Dropcountr program are expected to range between 38 and 54 acre-feet within the first 12 months of deployment.
-It is expected that the conservation savings will increase to approximately 75 AFY during year 4 of the program.
-These savings are several magnitudes higher relative to other traditional conservation measures such as turf and fixture replacement.
-These water savings translate into surplus supplies being available to GMWSD during a drought.
-By attempting to create a water conservation ethic among its rate-payers, GMWSD's proposed program prepares them for impacts of climate change such as an extended drought.
+As discussed previously, assuming a 20 percent adoption rate, the water savings via the City's proposed Dropcountr-Rachio program are expected to range between 25.2 and 36 acre-feet within the first 12 months of deployment.
+It is expected that the conservation savings will increase to approximately 72 AFY during year 5 of the program.
+These savings are several magnitudes higher relative to other conservation measures being considered by the City.
+These water savings translate into surplus supplies being available to the City during a drought.
+By attempting to create a water conservation ethic among the citizens of Louisville, the program prepares them for impacts of climate change such as an extended drought.